motherduckdb/pg_duckdb/README.md

 pg_duckdb is a Postgres extension that embeds DuckDB's columnar-vectorized analytics engine and features into Postgres.
 We recommend using pg_duckdb to build high performance analytics and data-intensive applications.

+Third party developers will be able to extend both DuckDB and the PostgreSQL integration by writing their own DuckDB extensions.
+Those extensions will be distributed through the DuckDB community extension repository.

 pg_duckdb was developed in collaboration with our partners, [Hydra](https://hydra.so) and [MotherDuck](https://motherduck.com).

 ## Installation